Osanyin-Taiwo-30/PCI-readDiag/docs/usage.md

     ![png](./imgs/fig05.png)

 Altought in the figure we can see that some indices shows greater values of `omf` (e.g., greater than +/- 10), we cannot figure out where nor at what level those observations are.
-In the next sections, some built in plotting functions from the readDiag are introduced in order to facilitate this kind of analysis.
+In the next sections, some built-in plotting functions from the readDiag are introduced in order to facilitate this kind of analysis.

 An alternative way to use select the columns of the Pandas dataframe is given below: